nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-platform-user-registration.md

 ### {{> anchor 'managing-pending-invitations'}}Managing Pending Invitations

 When users invite external people to access the Platform, a new user account is created for this new external user.
-This is why the invitation must be accepted by an administrator before the invitation is actually sent.
+This is why the invitation must be approved by an administrator before the invitation is actually sent.

 Invitations can have different statuses: